 Is this legal?

 Commercial drone operations are completely legal when they are executed with all appropriate operational controls in places, as well as all licenses, permissions and clearances.

 Are you licensed and insured?

 Licensed: I completed ground and flight school training at ABC News and passed the Federal Aviation Administration (FAA) Part 107 remote pilot exam in 2019.
-Any pilot flying for Sunset Beach Films to be FAA-licensed and crew members are assiduously trained in drone operations, procedures and – most importantly – safety protocols.
+Any pilot flying for Sunset Beach Films is FAA-licensed and crew members are assiduously trained in drone operations, procedures and safety protocols.

 Insured: Sunset Beach Films carries $1,000,000 in worldwide commercial liability coverage, including property damage and bodily injury (though we’ve had no need for it to date).
 Never hire a drone operator who is not licensed by the FAA and/or does not carry a similarly substantial insurance policy.

 Prior to each shoot, we work through our comprehensive pre-production checklist which includes studying real-time weather forecasts, tracking wind speeds and calculating the path of the sun over a client property on a planned shoot day to determine precisely when and where the light and the shadows will fall on a given property to provide for the richest film experience possible.

 Do you help prepare the home or property prior to the shoot?

 We provide an extensive checklist of every way to optimize your project.

 Prior to each shoot, we notify federal aviation authorities of our intended flight plans and secure permission to fly through what is known in the industry as a LAANC (Low Altitude Authorization and Notification Capability) authorization, which specifies exactly when and where we intend to fly.
 Copies of these permissions – as well as our liability insurance coverage – will be provided to any client upon request.